How to Plan a Day on Lake Wylie

 Spend the day exploring this man-made reservoir by boat and relaxing amidst some epic lake views.

 Named for Dr. W. Gil Wylie in 1960, Lake Wylie is nestled between the South Point Township of North Carolina and South Carolina’s Tega Cay, Rock Hill and Fort Mill areas.
-Like its sister body of water Lake Norman, this man-made reservoir provides ample things to do including family activities, boat rides, and divine bars and eateries.
-Make your way down to Lake Wylie to explore on land or water, grab a bite to eat at various restaurants, or just take in the beauty of the marina.
+Like its sister body of water to the north, Lake Norman, this man-made reservoir provides ample things to do including family activities, boat rides, laid-back bars and an array of eateries.
+Make your way down to Lake Wylie from Charlotte to explore the lake, discover the activities on land, grab a bite to eat or just take in the beauty of the marina.

-Head to the Pier 88 Yacht Club where you can rent a boat, explore the gift shop or have a bite at their lakeside restaurant.
+Head to the Pier 88 Yacht Club where you can rent a boat, explore the gift shop or have a bite at the lakeside restaurant.

 If tubing down a lazy river is more your speed, cast off at the Lake Wylie Dam and float down the Catawba River to Riverwalk Carolinas.
-Plan for two to three hours for the trip and remember to plan transportation to and from the launch and end points in advance.
+Plan two to three hours for the trip and remember to arrange transportation to and from the launch and end points in advance.

 Things to Do on Land

 Buster Boyd Bridge provides a diverse selection of lakeside eateries.
-Start your day on the lake with a stop at Bagel Boat for bagels, sandwiches and specialty drinks including some of the best coffee on the lake four years and counting.
-Opt for newcomer Drift on Lake Wylie, a chef-driven chophouse with lakeside dining.
+Start your day on the lake with a stop at Bagel Boat for bagels, sandwiches and specialty drinks, including some of the best coffee on the lake.